UoBFlightLab/FlightArenaDocs/Vicon.md

 The Active Wand has an internal battery that needs charging prior to use.
 There are two switches on the wand, one is the on-off switch, and the other selects between continuous and strobe mode.
 Either mode should work to calibrate the system, but the lab has typically used continuous mode.

+## Troubleshooting

+### Vicon cannot find the cameras

+Sometimes after a Windows update or if the arena network has been changed or adjusted, the Vicon Tracker machine cannot find the cameras on the network.
+From experience, this maybe due to the firewall blocking traffic between the computer and the cameras.
+By default, the firewall only allows traffic to Vicon if the Vicon traffic is on a **private** network.
+Sometimes updates or network changes (for some unknown reason) cause the flight arena network to change to public or undefined.

+Finding a way to set the network back to private (either through the gui or through elevated powershell) will hopefully solve these problems.